Sietoyo/Customer-Churn-Analysis/README.md

 ##  Key Insights

-- Feature importance revealed top predictors of churn, such as behavioral indicators and transaction patterns
+i.
+Feature importance revealed top predictors of churn, such as behavioral indicators and transaction patterns
-- The Random Forest model provided high predictive power and interpretability
+ii.
+The Random Forest model provided high predictive power and interpretability
-- Customer segmentation by churn risk allows for actionable targeting in retention campaigns
+iii.
+Customer segmentation by churn risk allows for actionable targeting in retention campaigns

-##  Next Steps / Recommendations

-- Integrate churn prediction into an automated CRM dashboard
-- Design targeted marketing interventions for each segment
-- Further explore time-based behavioral features (e.g., recency, frequency)

 ##  Conclusion